DevExpress-Examples/dashboard-blazor-server-multi-tenancy/README.md

 ## Example Structure

 You can limit access to sensitive information depending on the current user's ID.
+The [MultiTenantDashboardConfigurator](./CS/Code/MultiTenantDashboardConfigurator.cs) class is an entry point for configuring all providers.
 Every custom store/provider reads the `IHttpContextAccessor.HttpContext.User.Identity`.
-The standard [IHttpContextAccessor](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-context?view=aspnetcore-3.0) with dependency injection allow you to access the HTTP context and pass the retrieved user name to Dashboard providers listed above from the [MultiTenantDashboardConfigurator](./CS/Code/MultiTenantDashboardConfigurator.cs) class.
-This class is an entry to point for configuring all providers.
-It is also registered as a *scoped* DI service in the [Startup.cs](./CS/Startup.cs) file.
+In the `MultiTenantDashboardConfigurator` class, use the standard [IHttpContextAccessor](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-context?view=aspnetcore-3.0) with dependency injection to access the HTTP context and pass the retrieved user name to Dashboard providers listed above.
+This class is registered as a *scoped* DI service in the [Startup.cs](./CS/Startup.cs) file.

 When the application starts, you see the [Index](./CS/Pages/Index.razor) view where you can select a user.
 Use the **Log in** link for this purpose.
 Below is a table that illustrates the user IDs and their associated rights in this example: